MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 #customer-intent: As a Defender for Servers user, I want to enable system updates on my Azure Arc-enabled machines and Azure VMs to keep them secure and healthy.
 ---

-# Enable system updates and patches
+# Remediate system updates and patches recommendations

 System updates and patches are crucial for keeping the security and health of your Azure Arc-enabled machines and Azure VMs.
 Updates often contain security patches for vulnerabilities that, if left unfixed, are exploitable by attackers.